Knowledge base

 $_SERVER["REMOTE_ADDR"]

-- Recover the date as well as the current time (without minutes and seconds).
+- Retrieve the current date and time (without minutes and seconds).

-These elements will then be hashed by the code provided in the Manager in order to generate a unique and unique token for each user who will be transmitted to the stream at the time of loading.
-The streaming platform will then check the validity of the hash to allow or reject the connection.
+These elements will then be hashed by the code provided in the Manager to generate a unique token specific to each user that will be transmitted to the stream at the time of loading.
+The streaming platform will then check the validity of the hash to authorize or reject the connection.

-- In order to ensure safe access to the flow, the validity of each token is limited in time.
+- To ensure the security of access to the stream, the validity of each token is time-limited.

-- It is important to disable the cache on pages that allow access to the stream; indeed, if the generation of the token is cached, other users will try to authenticate themselves with someone else's hash, which will cause their rejection even if they have the permission to consume the stream.
+- It is important to disable caching on the pages that allow access to the stream; indeed, if the token generation is cached, other users will attempt to authenticate with someone else's hash, which will cause them to be rejected even if they are authorized to consume the stream.

-This guide explains how to make a 360° live with the video streaming service of Infomaniak.
+This guide explains how to do a 360° live stream with Infomaniak's video streaming service.

 Prerequisites